-In my initial investigations into Emmastraat 58, the address where Farwerck lived most of his life, I had come to the temporary conclusion that the address on his mourning advertisement, Wernerlaan 41 where Johanna Farwerck-Borrius and one son lived at the time, might have been the former coach house.
-Looking further, this is nearly impossible for several reasons.
+In my initial investigations into Emmastraat 58, the address where Farwerck lived most of his life, I had come to the temporary conclusion that the address on his obituary, Wernerlaan 41, where Johanna Farwerck-Borrius and one son lived at the time, might have been the former coach house.
+Looking further, this proved to be false.

 Just before the Farwerck family moved into the Emmastraat, new roads were laid and houses were build alongside it.
 The plot that came with the Emmastraat was probably suddenly much smaller.
 One of these new roads is Wernerlaan, so my guess was that this new road ran along the coach house which in the end got its own address.